 1. Yoga and mental wellbeing:

 Want to better manage your stress?
 Learn how to manage it and prevent it from dictating your life?

 Yoga is a natural remedy for stress.

 Thus, in addition to being good for the body, yoga is also good for the mind.
 Whatever your needs, desires, yoga will only benefit you.
 Furthermore, you don't need to be athletic, familiar with a meditation technique, or even accustomed to yoga.

-Regulating your stress level through yoga is feasible by everyone.
+Regulating your stress level through yoga is feasible for everyone.

 2. Yoga is a remedy for stress:

 Unfortunately, everyone has already been able to experience the effects of stress on their daily lives.

 It can ruin our lives when it takes up too much amplitude and is hard to manage.
 If left unchecked, stress can become a daily ordeal, and seem insurmountable.

-With insomnia, anxiety, stress, etc., the damage to body and mind can be consequential.
+With insomnia, anxiety, stress, etc., the damage to the body and mind can be consequential.
 Fortunately, yoga is a real solution to combat stress!

 3. How stress works:

 A real vicious circle, stress can take us pretty quickly and far in turmoil.

 To respond to everyday problems, we either seek to find front-to-back solutions or simply escape.

 Little by little, negative emotions invade our minds and come out physically, on the body.
 Our muscles tense, our bodies power down.
 Breathing is shallow and faster, and less intensive.
 We remain on an almost permanent state of alert, to respond to a potential, imminent "danger".
 The body, as a whole, functions at a deteriorating rate.